jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

 Shape of the embedding: (1, 768)
 ```

 As you can see, it's super easy!
-We just provided the `artifact_id` and your personal access token.
+We just provided the `artifact_id` and your `token`.

 In order to see what other options you can specify when initializing the executor, please go to the [`FinetunerExecutor`](https://hub.jina.ai/executor/13dzxycc) page and click on `Arguments` on the top-right side.